Fractal

 There is no way the world will build mini data centers where the customer exists, thus the need to run super computer speeds on tiny hardware.

-Fractal Programming applications approach security fundamentally differently.
+Fractal Computing applications approach security fundamentally differently.

 MicroApps assume they are operating on a compromised hostile network.
 Every microsystem instance has full security infrastructure built in.
 Microsystems never assume they are behind the “safety” of a corporate firewall.
 This security paradigm is designed for the age in which we find ourselves.

-Adopters of Fractal Programming believe the Black Swans of Coronavirus and societal disruption will continue to visit.
+Adopters of Fractal Computing believe the Black Swans of Coronavirus and societal disruption will continue to visit.
 More critical resources will work from home and remote locations.
 Security threats will continue to infect via the misapplication of legacy security to web based, mobile applications.

-Today, Fractal Programming is safely and securely bringing super-computer performance applications to where the data (and the developers) reside – not forcing the data to be transported to where the IT shop might be.
+Today, Fractal Computing is safely and securely bringing super-computer performance applications to where the data (and the developers) reside – not forcing the data to be transported to where the IT shop might be.

 This is a prime benefit from harnessing Locality of Reference for massive speed on small hardware.